coltmort/Hungry-Beats/README.md

 - Gabe Faber

 # Built using 🚧
-- HTML - Skeleton of the website.
+- HTML - used to create the structure & content withing the webpage.
-- CSS - Used for styling.
+- CSS - used to control the layout, design, and visual presentation of the HTML elements on the website.
-- JavaScript - Used for the actual functionality of the project.
+- JavaScript - used to embed both api's as well as utilize them by having the ability to listen to music while you're being "dished"😎 up recipes to create!

 # APIs used 🖥️
 Used for searching Recipes: